 We all know that the key to ideal weight is to eat healthily and take regular exercise, however, if you were given the tools to do this by hypnosis, letting your subconscious mind do all the work, think how much easier this struggle would be.

 So whether it is sugar, chocolate, cravings or food in general, hypnosis will be able to help you.

-Most people have joined a slimming club sometimes in their life, only to loss the weight and then putting it back on again or maybe even more weight.
-The reason why I believe they don't work for most people is because they are not informed why they should not eat certain foods and why you put the weight back on.
+Most people have joined a slimming club sometimes in their life, only to lose the weight and then putting it back on again or maybe even more weight.
+The reason why I believe they don't work for most people is that they are not informed about why they should not eat certain foods and why you put the weight back on.

 Join the Weight Management Programme

-Uplands Hypnotherapy has a programme to help you with your weight .
+Uplands Hypnotherapy has a programme to help you with your weight.
 Over 4 session, every 2 weeks you will have 4 different sessions of weight loss hypnotherapy.
-Each session is approximately 1.30 hours long and consist of an intense question and answer section, information about what kind of food you should be eating and why, how to change your ways at looking at food followed by hypnotherapy at each session.
+Each session is approximately 1.30 hours long and consists of an intense question and answer section, information about what kind of food you should be eating and why, how to change your ways at looking at food followed by hypnotherapy at each session.

 How can Hypnotherapy help you in your driving test?

 Hypnotherapy is a brilliant tool to help overcome driving test nerves.
 During hypnosis, we are able to bypass the conscious mind and help put suggestions into the subconscious to enable the two to work together.
 By doing this, we are able to start training the imagination to work for you, rather than against you.